aishwaryachanda21/customer_segmentation/README.md

 ---

-## Week 2 — RFM Scoring & Customer Segmentation
+## Phase 2 — RFM Scoring & Customer Segmentation

 **Goal:** Score every customer on Recency, Frequency, and Monetary value, then use unsupervised clustering to discover natural customer segments.